 What if I withdrew from the program or did not register?

-If you withdrew from the program, you can re-file to have your case re-opened and enforcements resumed.
-You may be required to pay a $50.00 re-filing fee.
+If you withdrew from the program, you can re-file to have your case re-opened and enforcement resumed.

-To register with the FRO, a support order from a court or a written support agreement signed by you and your former spouse is required.
+You need a court order or an agreement with your spouse in order to register for the FRO.
 You will need to file this agreement with the Ontario Court of Justice and then register with the FRO.

 What alternatives are there to the FRO?